ic7zi_httpss.mj.runBi-5O4tP3Ak_Colorful_backgroundThe_lion-head_2436a481-095a-4518-8290-fd63375e2dde

 The moon and stars accompanying the figure further enhance its complexity.
 In many spiritual traditions, the moon symbolizes the subconscious, or hidden aspects, while stars often signify potential or individuality.
 In the context of the Gnostic Demiurge, these celestial bodies serve to highlight the scope and complexity of the created world, as well as the illusion or ‘Maya’ that the Demiurge perpetuates.

-Taken together, these symbols offer a rich tapestry of meaning, aiming to capture the multi-faceted and often paradoxical nature of the Demiurge as understood in Gnostic traditions.
+Taken together, these symbols offer a rich meaning, aiming to capture the multi-faceted and often paradoxical nature of the Demiurge as understood in Gnostic traditions.
 Each symbol serves as a kind of spiritual shorthand, conveying complex ideas about the Demiurge’s role as both a creator and a force that keeps souls entangled in the material realm.

 Jungian Archetypes